• Skip to secondary menu

 When there is an even number of values, you count in to the two innermost values and then take the average.
 The average of 27 and 29 is 28.
 Consequently, 28 is the median of this dataset.

-Outliers and skewed data have a smaller effect on the mean vs median as measures of central tendency.
+Outliers and skewed data have a smaller effect on the median than the mean as a measures of central tendency.
 To understand why, imagine we have the Median dataset below and find that the median is 46.
 However, we discover data entry errors and need to change four values, which are shaded in the Median Fixed dataset.
 We’ll make them all significantly higher so that we now have a skewed distribution with large outliers.

 As you can see, the median doesn’t change at all.
 It is still 46.
 When comparing the mean vs median, the mean depends on all values in the dataset while the median does not.
 Consequently, when some of the values are more extreme, the effect on the median is smaller.
 Of course, with other types of changes, the median can change.
 When you have a skewed distribution, the median is a better measure of central tendency than the mean.